 As a result, what you’ll find here are pieces that are meaningful, enduring and confident – ceramics that are expertly-crafted towards beauty and functionality, yet defined by their artistry and precision.

-Laura McKibbon was born and raised in Vancouver, BC and has been working in ceramics since 2003.
+Now based in Montreal, Laura McKibbon was born and raised in Vancouver, BC and has been working in ceramics for over ten years.
 She has received numerous grants from the Canada Council for the Arts and the BC Arts Council.
 Her work with ceramic and print has been widely recognized and prominently featured in many high profile exhibitions and publications.
 These include being featured in Gestalten’s Fragiles: Ceramics, Porcelain and Glass, and having her Canoe Plate (2006) grace the cover of the Gardiner Museum’s On the Table: 100 Years of Functional Ceramics in Canada.
 Most recently her work was included in Paul Scott’s seminal publication Ceramic and Print and the exhibition Horizon: Landscape, Ceramic and Print, and supporting catalogue for the Museum of Art, Architecture and Design, Oslo.